onflow/cadence/docs/testing-framework.md

 ```

 ### Executing scripts
-Execute script with `executeScript` function, which returns a `ScriptResult`.
+Execute scripts with `executeScript` function, which returns a `ScriptResult`.
-The function takes script arguments as an array.
+The function takes script-code as the first argument, and the script-arguments as an array as the second argument.

 ```cadence
 let result = blockchain.executeScript("pub fun main(a: String) {}", ["hello"])
 ```
-The script result indicates the `status` of the script execution, and a `returnValue` if the script execution was
+The script result consists of the `status` of the script execution, and a `returnValue` if the script execution was
 successful, or an `error` otherwise (see [errors](#errors) section for more details on errors).

 ```cadence